-Home of the pyramids, pharaohs, and the legendary Nile, Egypt needs no introduction.
+Home of the ancient pyramids, pharaohs, and the legendary Nile, Egypt needs no introduction

 Odyssey travels by coach and occasionally uses local transport, including trains, ferries and planes.
 Specifics are always outlined in your tour itinerary.
 Odyssey’s Egypt tour requires two short internal flights – one from Cairo to Luxor and another from Aswan to Cairo.

 In major cities in Egypt, Odyssey stays in centrally located 4 -5 star hotels, with easy access to public transport.
 In smaller towns or rural areas, we usually stay in family-run hotels or guesthouses.
 On our long stay tours, during which we spend the length of the tour in a single location, we use serviced apartments.